wumm-project/Seminar-W21/Lecture/README.md

 * World and reality.
 World as reality _for us_.
 Action.
 * Concepts _digital universe_ and _digital identity_.

-## November 25: Digital Space of Action.
+## November 11: Digital Space of Action.

 __Learning Objectives__:
 * Concepts _digital universe_ and _digital identity_.
 * Authentication and authorisation as socio-technical processes.
 * Digital identities and roles

-## December 02: Internet Basics.
+## November 18: Internet Basics.
 RDF Basics.

 __Literature__:
 * Wikipedia